GASCUK/OpenStreetMap-ArcGIS/Images/README.md

 ##Images

-These are a collection of example images to show what using OSM data within ArcMap with the template layers and stylesheet provided in this repository can achieve at different zoom levels.
+This is a collection of example images to demonstrate what displaying OSM data within ArcMap, using the template layers and stylesheet provided in this repository, can achieve at different zoom levels.